• Skip to primary navigation

 or

-I prefer to bake the eggs in the oven simply because it's a) easier, and b) the end result looks nicer!
+I prefer to bake the eggs in the oven simply because it's easier, and the result looks nicer!

 Do You Have To Peel The Sweet Potatoes?